 (ii) four members who are graded as stunt co-ordinators from a minimum of three states; and

-(iii) four members who are graded as stunt performers from a minimum of three states.
+(iii) four members who are graded as stunt performers or assistant stunt co-ordinators from a minimum of three states.

 (b) Members of the National Stunt Committee shall be elected biennially in accordance with Rule 79, provided that a member may only nominate for election in a single category, notwithstanding that they may be qualified for more than one category.